Kids cannot vote, but you can ensure that their voices are heard by engaging with candidates in local, state, and federal elections.

 Do your policies serve the needs of all kids?

 Do not be afraid to ask candidates if their ideas will serve the needs of all children.
 We must elect leaders who will prioritize equity among urban and rural, racially diverse, differently abled, and economically disparate children.
-Access to essential services, like high quality child care and safe, liveable environments, are critical to ensuring children get the opportunities they need to lead successful, fulfilling lives.
+Access to essential services, like high-quality child care and safe, livable environments, are critical to ensuring children get the opportunities they need to lead successful, fulfilling lives.
 No child should be denied these basic supports and services.